25 Best Christmas Appetizers: The Ultimate Round-Up

 In this savory recipe, canned crab meat is mixed with cream cheese, Parmesan, Cheddar, Worcestershire sauce, and paprika, then spooned into tartlet pans prepped with dough.
 Frozen phyllo cups can also be used instead of dough if you'd prefer an even quicker prep time.

 Cranberries are baked with sugar until the juices run out, then mixed with apricot jam and poured over cream cheese.
-Serve this dip with crackers, or take christinhughes' suggestion and serve pretzels instead: "The pretzels were a favorite over crackers, as the mixture of sweet and salty was just perfect!"
+Serve this dip with crackers, or take a suggestion from christinhughes and serve pretzels instead: "The pretzels were a favorite over crackers, as the mixture of sweet and salty was just perfect!"

 Expecting a big crowd?
 Like, really big?
 This antipasto dish is enough for more than 50 guests!
 PattiR says it's "the BEST antipasto recipe I have ever made."
 Plan to prepare this a day in advance as the veggies need to soak in salted water for at least eight hours or overnight before you cook them quickly in a mixture of oil, vinegar, tomato paste, and pickling spice.